opencv/opencv/modules/core/doc/basic_structures.rst

     };

-The class is used to specify a row or column span in a matrix ( :ref:`Mat` ) and for many other purposes. ``Range(a,b)`` is basically the same as ``a:b`` in Matlab or ``a..b`` in Python.
+The class is used to specify a row or a column span in a matrix ( :ref:`Mat` ) and for many other purposes. ``Range(a,b)`` is basically the same as ``a:b`` in Matlab or ``a..b`` in Python.
 As in Python, ``start`` is an inclusive left boundary of the range and ``end`` is an exclusive right boundary of the range.
 Such a half-opened interval is usually denoted as
 :math:`[start,end)` .